-In 1394, the castle passed from the hands of King Sigismund to his closest and most influential adviser Stibor of Stiboricz.
-This nobleman of Polish origin came to Hungary in 1362, where he became associated with the court of Sigismund of Luxembourg, from 1378 the king of Hungary, and since 1387 the king of Germany.
-He had merits in fights with the Turks, where he reportedly saved the king’s life at the Battle of Nikopolis, and also suppressed anti-royal rebellions in Hungary at the beginning of the 15th century.
-In exchange for these merits, he became one of the richest and most influential aristocrats, possessing several dozen castles and several hundred villages.
+At the beginning of the 14th century, the castle was in the hands of the Austrian knight Ulving from Harcendorf, to whom in 1317 the magnate Máté Csák (Matúš Čák) was to pay in exchange for the stronghold.
+According to other records, Ulving was supposed to defend the castle on behalf of King Charles Robert against Matúš’s cousin, Štefan Čech.
+Certainly, after the fall of the Čák family in 1321, Korlátka was a royal property, managed by castellans.
+In 1394, the castle passed from the hands of King Sigismund of Luxembourg to his closest and most influential advisor, Stibor of Stiboricz.
+This nobleman of Polish origin came to Hungary in 1362, where he joined the court of Sigismund, from 1378 the king of Hungary, and from 1387 the king of Germany.
+He distinguished himself in the fights against the Turks, where he supposedly saved the king’s life in the battle of Nicopolis, he also suppressed anti-royal rebellions in Hungary at the beginning of the 15th century.
+For these merits, he became one of the richest and most influential magnates, owning several dozen castles and several hundred villages.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.